492-Mounika/verilog_practice/README.md

 - **testbenches/**: Contains testbench files for simulation.

 ## Platfrom used
-Designed and simulated on [EDA Playground](https://www.edaplayground.com/).
+Designed and simulated on [EDA Playground](https://www.edaplayground.com/) using Icarus Verilog.

 ## Upcoming
 - 4x1 MUX